sarthakagrawal34/Codeial/README.md

 5. We use the Connect Flash library to set up flash messages in session cookies.

 **-------------This ends how to use async+await which makes the code more easy to read --------------------------**

+## Converting to AJAX

+### Creating a Post:: Sending Data
+We will be going to use JQUERY AJAX for the website.
+1. In { layout.ejs } paste the link { <script src="https://ajax.googleapis.com/ajax/libs/jquery/3.6/jquery.min.js"></script> } to include jquery just below noty link.
+2. We have to create a JS file that fetches the data from the form and sends it in the JSON format to the action.
+3. In the js folder inside the assets folder, we create a file {home_posts.js}.
+4. Include the script {home_posts.js} inside the {home.ejs} file to load the script.
+5. While creating a post, we need two things -
+    ○ A function that handles the submission of the post ○ A function that receives the data of the created post and displays it.
+6. Create a function that sends the data to the controller action in {home_posts.js}
+7. Whenever the form is submitted, we don’t want it to submit own its own.
+Hence, we will use the parameter preventDefault.
+8. Submit the form manually using AJAX.
+9. Send in the data that we create the post for and serialize it. ( serializing means to convert the form data into JSON { key-value pair } ).
+10. Once we have submitted the form we will receive it in the { post_controller.js } and view the data in the { post_controller.js }.
+11. Check whether the request is AJAX.
+The type of an AJAX request is -> {XML HTTP Request} (XHR).
+12. If the request is AJAX then we have to return JSON with a status.
+13. Alongside data, the general format of interacting when we are sending data back by JSON is to include a message.
+The message can be that “Post is created”.